web-padawan/component-mixins/README.md

-# lit-mixins
+# component-mixins

-Prototyping a set of mixins and helpers for LitElement.
+A set of mixins and helpers for future versions of Vaadin components, built with LitElement.

-Note: this is a research project and continuation of [lit-components](https://github.com/web-padawan/lit-components).

 ## Install dependencies